baykovr/toolbox/README.md

 toolbox
 =======

-common functions/tasks in multiple languages.
+A collection of simple routines to be used in various programming languages.

+See documentation for function list and usage.